Restaurants need to manage their staff effectively to reach their business goals.

 Paying for ongoing training can also reduce turnover rates by allowing your employees to continuously learn and grow.
 It may also help to reduce your costs since well-trained employees tend to make fewer mistakes (which often cost you money).

-Optimize kitchen space to boost back of house staff efficiency
+Optimize kitchen space to boost back of house worker efficiency

 You may find it easier to keep tabs on your BOH staff if you can see them more often.
 And one way to do that is by reorganizing the layout of your kitchen space.